In this folder, I’m documenting my smart home / home automation setup, plans and learnings.

 Home Assistant

-I originally started with having Philips Hue lights (a decision I’ve grown to regret, see principle no. 3) but in summer of 2025 after discovering that some of my devices support controlling them over the web, I bought a Rapsberry Pi, installed Home Assistant and started tinkering and learning how the system works.
+I originally started with having Philips Hue lights (a decision I’ve grown to regret, see principle no. 3) but in summer of 2025 after discovering that some of my existing devices support controlling them over the web, I bought a Rapsberry Pi, installed Home Assistant and started tinkering and learning how the system works.

 I run it on a Raspberry Pi 5, 4GB model with a 256 GB micro-SD card.
 I installed the Home Assistant OS to make it easy to get started.